MatthewDada/100DaysOfCode/README.md

 #### Nothing too serious.

-#### Day 9 missing--it was basically a day to learn about debugging and how to improve codes.
+#### Day 9 and 10 missing--these days were basically used to learn about debugging and how to improve codes.